Rio De Janeiro Travel Guide

 Bikinis on the beach, samba in the streets, a stunning mountainous backdrop, and a rainforest within city limits... how many more reasons can there be to book a holiday in Rio de Janeiro, the vibrant heart of Brazil?

-Best known for its feisty annual Carnival, thought to be the biggest party in the world, Rio is a fun, sexy city irresistible to party-people.
-All year round, the Rio nightlife is lively, and those missing Carnival needn't worry that they won't experience the legendary energy of the locals.
-Of course, a holiday in Rio de Janeiro is also perfect for sultry sun-lovers, with 62 miles (100km) of beaches flanking the city.
+Best known for its dazzling annual Carnival, thought to be the biggest party in the world, Rio is a fun, sexy city irresistible to party-goers.
+All year round, the Rio nightlife is lively, so those missing Carnival needn't worry that they won't experience the legendary energy of the city.
+Of course, a holiday in Rio de Janeiro is also perfect for sun-lovers, with 62 miles (100km) of beaches flanking the city.
 Travellers will find a booming restaurant scene and a rich and varied culture in Rio de Janeiro, with museums and galleries enough to please any committed sightseer, not to mention iconic urban landmarks.

 Best time to visit Rio de Janeiro

-Rio rocks all year round, with holiday beach weather the order of the day almost every day of the year.
-It is therefore always a good time to travel to Rio de Janeiro, but party people are particularly attracted to travel to Rio for Carnival, held annually in January or February, when the samba schools parade through the streets in their brilliant costumes.
+With holiday beach weather the order of the day almost every day of the year, there is never a bad time to visit Rio de Janeiro.
+Those in search of a party are particularly attracted to travel to Rio for Carnival, held annually in January or February, when the samba schools parade through the streets in their brilliant costumes.
 Travellers should note that the peak summer months (December to February) can be very hot and humid in Rio.
 Read more on Rio de Janeiro's Climate and Weather.

 What to see in Rio de Janeiro

--Stand with the iconic Christ the Redeemer statue and take in beautiful Rio.
+-Stand with the iconic Christ the Redeemer statue and take in the city below.

 -Catch a soccer game at the celebrated Estadio do Maracana.